mprinc/webpack.js.org/src/content/guides/code-splitting.md

 As mentioned there are some pitfalls to this approach:

-- If there are any duplicated modules between entry chunks they will be included in both bundles.
+- If there are <span class='definition'>any duplicated modules</span> between entry chunks <span class='important'>they will be included in both bundles</span>.
-- It isn't as flexible and can't be used to dynamically split code with the core application logic.
+- It <span class='important'>isn't as flexible</span> and can't be used to dynamically split code with the core application logic.

 The first of these two points is definitely an issue for our example, as `lodash` is also imported within `./src/index.js` and will thus be duplicated in both bundles.
 Let's remove this duplication by using the [`SplitChunksPlugin`](/plugins/split-chunks-plugin/).